Coarse-to-fine Q-Network with Action Sequence for Data-Efficient Reinforcement Learning: Experiment

 We study CQN-\textbf{AS} on mobile bi-manual manipulation tasks from BiGym \citep{chernyadev2024bigym}.
 BiGym's \textit{human-collected} demonstrations are often noisy and multi-modal, posing challenges for RL algorithms.
 These algorithms must effectively leverage the information within demonstrations to learn strong initial behaviors, thereby mitigating exploration difficulties in sparsely rewarded tasks.

-\paragraph{Setup} We consider 25 BiGym tasks with 17 to 60 demonstrations.
+\paragraph{Setup} We consider 25 BiGym tasks with 17 to 60 demonstrations\footnote{BiGym benchmark provides different number of successful demonstrations for each task.
+But we use the same number of demonstrations for all algorithms.
+See \cref{appendix:experimental_details} for more details.}.
 We use RGB observations with 84$\times$84 resolution from \texttt{head}, \texttt{left\_wrist}, and \texttt{right\_wrist} cameras.
 We also use low-dimensional proprioceptive states.
 We use (i) absolute joint position control action mode and (ii) floating base that replaces locomotion with classic controllers.
 We use the same set of hyperparameters for all the tasks.
 Details on BiGym experiments are available in \cref{appendix:experimental_details}.

 \paragraph{Comparison to baselines} \cref{fig:bigym_experiments} shows that CQN-\textbf{AS} quickly matches the performance of ACT and outperforms it through online learning on most tasks, while other RL algorithms fail to do so especially on challenging long-horizon tasks such as \texttt{Move} \texttt{Plate} and \texttt{Saucepan} \texttt{To} \texttt{Hob}.
 A notable result here is that CQN-\textbf{AS} \textit{enables} solving challenging BiGym tasks while other RL baselines completely fail as they achieve a 0\% success rate on many tasks.